 Our lost and found office during the Ohio State Fair is organized and managed by the Highway Patrol and is located on grounds near Gate 3 at the north end of the Mountain Dew Midway.
-Their phone number is (614) 466-6666.
+If you have realize you have lost an item after leaving the Fair, please call (614) 466-6666.

 The Ohio State Highway Patrol staffs a booth at both of the main gate (Cardinal and OHIO Gates) entrances with “Lost Kid Tags.”
 The tags help identify the child if he or she gets separated from his or her parents.
 You can also call the Highway Patrol headquarters at (614) 466-6666 for more information.